Luk4e/graph_visualization/README.md

 # graph_visualization
-System to visualize big network on browser with Javascript technology
+Visualization system for big network browser-based.
+Implemented by Javascript and Emscripten technology.